mozilla/jsThreads/README.md

 		var c = yield (yetAnotherRequest(b));
 	});

+All function* calls are in order, as if written synchronously.
+The jsThread library will weave this function with others to achieve parallelism.

 **Wait for Thread to Complete**

 	var t=Thread.run(function*(){...});	//MAKE THREAD
 	yield (Thread.join(t));				//WAIT TO FINISH

-The ```join()``` function will return a structure (```{"threadResponse":value}```) with the last value handled by the joinee thread.
+The ```join()``` function will return a structure (```{"threadResponse":value}```) with the last value handled by the joinee thread (`t`).
 This value is either the last yielded value or a thrown exception.

 Joining a thread will demand all child threads are joined too.